peterjc/thapbi-pict/docs/quick_start.rst

 Here we describe a simplified use of the THAPBI PICT tool to assess a single Illumina MiSeq sequencing run.
-The input data is a set of paired FASTQ files (one for each sample), perhaps barcoded samples from a 96-well plate.
+The input data is a set of paired FASTQ files (one pair for each sample), perhaps barcoded samples from a 96-well plate.

 .. image:: images/pipeline.svg
    :alt: Flowchart summarising THAPBI PICT pipeline, from raw paired FASTQ files to reports.